 When you’re traveling you might not always be able to bring all the luxuries from back home.
 But let’s be honest, are you really going anywhere these days without your phone or laptop?
-Of course not.
-So today I’m sharing some tips on how to keep watching your favorite shows abroad, safely access online banking and avoid higher fees for plane tickets.
+Most likely not.
+So today I’m sharing some tips on why you should use a vpn while traveling: how to keep watching your favorite shows abroad, safely access online banking and avoid higher fees for plane tickets.

 So this one you might have heard of before: there’s a trick you can use to keep watching your favorite tv-shows and channels when you are abroad.
-Streaming services hate you for this, and will try to block you if you are logging in from another country, but with a good VPN you can avoid these blockades and log into your favorite service.
+Streaming services hate you for this, and will try to block you if you are logging in from another country.
+However, with a good VPN you can avoid these blockades and log into your favorite service.
 It might be a bit slower than you would usually expect from browsing without, because all the data will first go through the VPN server first.
-Also, don’t forget to write down the user/passwords for your ISP and/or streaming service because you will still needs these to login to the service once connected.
+Yet, knowing that you can watch your favorite shows and have better security is relieving, Also, don’t forget to write down the user/passwords for your ISP and/or streaming service because you will still needs these to login to the service once connected.

 Did you know: the Netflix library has different titles depending on the country you are watching from?
 This means certain US shows might not pop up in your account when you are watching from Europe for example, without using a VPN!